 May 20, 2014

 The campus held a festive event Friday to honor six students from Sub-Saharan Africa earning master’s degrees this month.
 The group is the first graduating cohort from UC Berkeley’s partnership with The Mastercard Foundation Scholars Program.
-Read the full Berkeley News article.
+Read the full Berkeley News article(link is external).

 March 4, 2014